-We will start by listening to the end of life experiences of Irish people, their families and carers living in Britain.
-As part of this process, we will collect examples of good practice alongside details of the challenges people have faced.
+We started by listening to the end of life experiences of Irish people, their families and carers living in Britain.
+As part of this process, we collected examples of good practice alongside details of the challenges people have faced.

-We will seek input from all parts of the Irish community and particularly from Travellers, Survivors and the LGBTQ+ communities.
-The community will be able to contribute to the project in a range of ways including online, face-to-face, in groups, individually and at events.
+We sought input from all parts of the Irish community and particularly from Travellers, Survivors and the LGBTQ+ communities.
+The community was able to contribute to the project in a range of ways including online, face-to-face, in groups, individually and at events.

 The desired outcome is for the Irish community network to be able and confident to actively promote culturally sensitive end of life care.